Skip to main content

 What's the fastest way for a new agent to build a social media following?

-Start with your personal network - friends, family, former colleagues.
-Create one piece of local market content per day for 30 days.
-Comment genuinely on 20 to 30 local accounts daily (restaurants, businesses, community pages).
+Start with your personal network: friends, family, former colleagues.
+Make one piece of local market content per day for 30 days.
+Comment genuinely on 20 to 30 local accounts daily, like restaurants, businesses, and community pages.
 Join local Facebook Groups and be helpful without pitching.
-In 90 days, you'll have a local following that matters more than 100K random followers from anywhere else.
+In 90 days you will have a local following that matters more than 100K random followers from anywhere else.

 Should real estate agents post about listings from other agents?

 Selectively, yes.
-Sharing market trends, notable sales, or beautiful homes in your area (with credit) shows you're plugged into the market.
-It positions you as someone who knows what's happening locally, not just someone pushing their own listings.
-Just don't do it so often that your own properties get lost.
-Your feed should still clearly show what you bring to the table.
+Sharing market trends, notable sales, or beautiful homes in your area (with credit) shows you are plugged into the market.
+It positions you as someone who knows what is happening locally, not just someone pushing their own listings.
+Do not do it so often that your own properties get lost.

 Built for creators, not corporations